History of Ireland: Gaelic resurgence and Norman decline

 By 1261 the weakening of the Normans had become manifest when Fineen MacCarthy defeated a Norman army at the Battle of Callann.
 The war continued between the different lords and earls for about 100 years, causing much destruction, especially around Dublin.
 In this chaotic situation, local Irish lords won back large amounts of land that their families had lost since the conquest and held them after the war was over.

 The Black Death arrived in Ireland in 1348.
 Because most of the English and Norman inhabitants of Ireland lived in towns and villages, the plague hit them far harder than it did the native Irish, who lived in more dispersed rural settlements.
 After it had passed, Gaelic Irish language and customs came to dominate the country again.
 The English-controlled territory shrank to a fortified area around Dublin (the Pale), whose rulers had little real authority outside (beyond the Pale).

 By the end of the 15th century, central English authority in Ireland had all but disappeared.
 England's attentions were diverted by the Wars of the Roses.
 The Lordship of Ireland lay in the hands of the powerful Fitzgerald Earl of Kildare, who dominated the country by means of military force and alliances with Irish lords and clans.
-Around the country, local Gaelic and Gaelicised lords expanded their powers at the expense of the English government in Dublin but the power of the Dublin government was seriously curtailed by the introduction of Poynings' Law in 1494.
+Around the country, local Gaelic and Gaelicised lords expanded their powers at the expense of the English government in Dublin but the power of the Dublin government was in any case seriously curtailed by the introduction of Poynings' Law in 1494.
 According to this act, the Irish Parliament was essentially put under the control of the Westminster Parliament.